Accessibility Overlays: Definition, Challenges, Alternatives

 Accessibility Remediation Tools

-- Auto remediation: Auto remediations involve using software to automatically apply remediation measures to a website’s pre-existing code.
+• Auto remediation: Auto remediations involve using software to automatically apply accessibility fixes to a website’s pre-existing code.

-- Expert testing: Expert testing involves using a team of humans to manually check website elements against WCAG success criteria or ADA requirements.
-The approach is helpful in finding and fixing accessibility errors that software alone cannot detect.
+• Expert testing: Expert testing involves using a team of humans to manually check website elements against WCAG 2.1 success criteria, ADA requirements, or other accessibility standards.
+The approach is helpful in finding and fixing accessibility issues that software alone cannot detect.

 Let AudioEye Improve Your Website’s Accessibility

 The most important thing to remember about accessibility overlays is they’re a band-aid — a temporary fix to overcoming digital accessibility challenges.
-Even though overlays provide a quick fix, they fail to provide the accessibility, usability, and inclusivity of accessibility platforms like AudioEye.
+Even though overlays provide a quick fix, they fail to provide the accessibility and usability necessary to be considered compliant with accessibility laws and regulations.

 Move beyond short-term band-aid fixes to accessibility.
-See how AudioEye can help you build and maintain accessible digital content by scheduling a demo.
+Schedule a demo to see how AudioEye can help you build and maintain accessible, compliant digital content.

 Want to see how accessible your current site is?
-Get a free scan of your site.
+Use our Web Accessibility Scanner to find out.

 Ready to see AudioEye in action?